 Exhibition Run Dates :: Friday, July 10 – Sunday, December 20, 2020

-Curator :: Maymanah Farhat
+Exhibition curator :: Maymanah Farhat

 San Francisco Center for the Book gratefully acknowledges the loan of this exhibition from